blackcatacademy/blackcat-testing/docs/HARDENING_RECOMMENDATIONS.md

 That is why the demo uses a root-owned **secrets-agent** over a UNIX socket.

+Additional hardening in the demo:
+- the agent enforces **peer credentials** (`SO_PEERCRED`) and allows only the web runtime UID (default: `www-data`) to call the socket.
+This reduces cross-user exfil if multiple users/processes exist on the same host.

 Why this is not mandatory everywhere:
 - Some platforms (shared hosting / locked-down PaaS / non-Linux) cannot run local agents, UNIX sockets, or multiple processes/users safely.